SciProgCentre/plotly.kt/docs/templates/README-TEMPLATE.md

 Plotly.kt could be run in a JavaFX browser.
 An example project is presented in [fx-demo](./fx-demo).

 ## Kotlin jupyter kernel (experimental)
-Plotly.kt comes with (for now experimental) support for integration with [Kotlin Jupyter kernel](https://github.com/Kotlin/kotlin-jupyter).
+Plotly.kt comes with (beta-version) support for integration with [Kotlin Jupyter kernel](https://github.com/Kotlin/kotlin-jupyter).
+See details [here](./docs/tutorials/jupyter.md).

-The examples of the notebooks are shown in [notebooks](./notebooks) directory.
+The examples of the notebooks are shown in [notebooks](./examples/notebooks) directory.
 Plotly.kt uses Kotlin jupyter notebook API for integration (available in kernel version `0.8.3.236` and later).
 In order to load the library together with automatic imports one need to simply load a library in a following way:

 ```kotlin
 @file:Repository("https://repo.kotlin.link")